mikhirurg/DerivationTreeBuilder/README.md

 And, at the bottom of the application window, there is a second big text area that displays the output with the derivation tree.

+### Compiling the produced LateX code

+In order to build the PDF document using the produced LateX code, use the packages located [here](/latex/).

 ## Examples

 <table>